klemola/liikennematto/README.md

 ### Simulation

--   a two-lane road network on a grid
+-   a two-lane road network
--   simple collision detection
+-   collision prevention
 -   signal intersections (traffic lights)
 -   yield sign based intersections
--   stop sign based intersections
--   one-way streets (with some limits)
 -   dead end streets
+-   prodedural generation of lots and buildings
+-   debug tools
--   basic simulation control (pause/speed)
+    -   pause simulation
+    -   spawn cars
+    -   road network visualization
+    -   road network DOT string export
--   debug view
+    -   car debug layers

 ### Map editor

 -   draw roads of all kind with the smart editor
     -   **left click / tap** to place a piece of road
     -   **right click** to remove road from the tile
--   toggle intersection control
--   change traffic direction (one-way / both)
 -   bulldoze (_remove_) tiles [_for touch devices_]
 -   blow up the board (_clear it_) with dynamite

 #### Restrictions

-Tiles cannot be placed everywhere.
-In order to avoid awkward road layouts, the editor restricts complexity.
+-   tiles cannot be placed everywhere.
+In order to avoid awkward road layouts, the editor restricts complexity
+-   lots are only placed next to road tiles that have enough distance to intersections, curves and dead ends

 ## Demo & more information